Megan Thee Stallion details night of shooting allegedly involving rapper Tory Lanez: "I was really scared"

 The Los Angeles County District Attorney's Office charged Tory Lanez with assault and weapons charges in connection with the shooting of Megan Thee Stallion in late 2020.
 The case is expected to go to trial in September of this year.
 Lanez pleaded not guilty to all charges.

-More of Gayle King's interview with Megan Thee Stallion will air on "CBS This Morning" on Monday, April 25.
+More of Gayle King's interview with Megan Thee Stallion will air on "CBS Mornings" on Monday, April 25.

 for more features.